 Can I sell the audiobook you made for me?

 The short answer is no. Feel free to have someone else record it and you can sell that.
 If you really want to, feel free to contact me and I might be able to work out a deal.
 Our arrangement right now is that you are granting me the rights to use your story in my publication.
 I retain the rights to my creation, you retain the rights to yours.

 This isn’t to say you can’t repost the video.
 I actually encourage you to do so!
-But I ask that you never charge people to view or listen to it without my permission.
+But I require that you never charge people to view or listen to it without my permission.
 I prefer if you embed the youtube video, as that helps me grow my channel which helps everyone else who submitted a story as well, but you are welcome to upload it to other platforms too.